huggingface/community-events/whisper-fine-tuning-event/README.md

 If you want to find out more about pre- and post-processing for speech recognition, we refer you in the direction of the paper: [ESB: A Benchmark For Multi-Domain End-to-End Speech Recognition](https://arxiv.org/abs/2210.13352).

+The following two subsections are optional.
+They cover how you can mix datasets to form larger training splits and how you can use custom data to fine-tune your model.
+If the Common Voice 11 dataset has sufficient data in your language to fine-tune your model, you can skip to the next section [Fine-Tune Whisper](#fine-tune-whisper).

 ### Mixing Datasets (optional)

 If the Common Voice 11 dataset contains insufficient training data to fine-tune Whisper in your language, you can explore mixing